Ms-Bubbles/Getting-and-Cleaning-Data/CodeBook.md

 Both testData and trainData were combined into one dataset **bindData**.
 Based on the colmumn names of the data set only those referencing to mean and standard deviation were extracted using grep function.
 As an outcome 66 variables were extracted.
 As a next step both subject IDs and activity label columns were attached creating a dataset called **cleanData**.

-Based on the file activity_labels.txt descriptive names to the avtctibity labels were assigned in the cleanData.
+The descriptive names to the activity labels were assigned in the cleanData based on the activity_labels.txt

 ##Tidy data##
-Second data set was created based on the script above with the average of each variable for each activity and each subject.
-To achieve this function aggregate was used.
+Second, separate data set was created based on the script above with the average of each variable for each activity and each subject.
+To achieve this, function aggregate was used.
 As a last step, the data was sorted by the subject id.
+The columns in this data set are:
+* SubjectIDs: column listing all subjects who took part in the study.
+IDs range 1:30.
+* ActivityLabels: column losting all acitvities which were monitored during the study.
+Activity labels range 1:6.
+Remaining columns contain average of each variable earlier extracted based on reference to mean and standard deviation.

 The outcome of the above steps is a tidy data saved into a text file **TidyData** and saved in UCI HAR Dataset folder.